wdporter/i-am-that-vuepress/58-perfection-destiny-of-all/readme.md

 **Q:**&ensp;Is there no end to self-discovery?

 **M:**&ensp;As there is no beginning, there is no end.
-But what I have discovered by the grace of my *guru* is that I am nothing that can be pointed at; I am neither a ‘this’ nor a ‘that’.
+But what I have discovered by the grace of my *guru* is that I am nothing that can be pointed at; I am neither a “this” nor a “that”.
 This holds absolutely.

 **Q:**&ensp;Then where does the never-ending discovery come in, the endless transcending oneself into new dimensions?